atisDu/Surface_go_opencore/README.md

 macOS on the Pentium Gold Y4415 Microsoft Surface Go (4gb / 64gb eMMC model)  thanks to [Acidanthera's OpenCore bootloader](https://github.com/acidanthera/OpenCorePkg).

 # The big issues
-macOS only works with eMMC storage with the [EmeraldSDHC kext](https://github.com/acidanthera/EmeraldSDHC) which as of writing this (11.07.2024 and the EmeraldSDHC kext version 0.1.2) does not seem to work with the SD host controller found in
+macOS only works with eMMC storage if you use the [EmeraldSDHC kext](https://github.com/acidanthera/EmeraldSDHC) which as of writing this (11.07.2024 and the EmeraldSDHC kext version 0.1.2) does not seem to work with the SD host controller found in

 the Surface Go (4gb / eMMC).
 Even legacy ATA controller kexts dont work.
 Which means that internal storage won't work.